Euro zone inflation holds steady in August

 Separately, the jobless rate in the euro zone was 7.5% in July, unchanged compared to a month earlier, Eurostat data showed.

-Reporting by Philip Blenkinsop, Foo Yun Chee and Balazs Koranji; Editing by Hugh Lawson
+here (Reporting by Philip Blenkinsop, Foo Yun Chee and Balazs Koranji; Editing by Hugh Lawson)